 Completed manuscripts should be submitted as a single .doc or .docx file (no other file formats will be accepted).
 The manuscript must meet the following criteria:

-- Double-space all text except for poetry.
+- Double-space all text.

 - Make the first page a cover page with title and author contact info.

 - Use Oxford commas consistently.